 Northern Lights tours

 The Northern Lights, or Aurora Borealis, are most commonly seen between October and March, and one of the best ways to view them is to take a boat trip from Reykjavík harbour, which allows you to get well away from the city lights.
 Bear in mind, though, that the sky needs to be clear and free of cloud; on days when it’s too windy to put out to sea, the tour transfers to a coach that drives out of the city.
-Both Special Tours (560 8800) and Elding (519 5000) operate tours and a three-hour trip with Elding costs 9000kr, 8500kr with Special Tours; departure times are generally 9pm or 10pm – details are on the websites
+Both Special Tours and Elding operate tours.

 The swimming pool is to Icelanders what the pub is to the British or the coffee shop to Americans.
 This is the place to come to meet people, catch up on the local gossip and to relax in divine geothermally heated waters.
 The abundance of natural hot water around the capital means there’s a good choice of pools, which are always at a comfortably warm 29°C, often with hot pots at 39–43°C. Opening hours vary greatly but are listed at itr.is, under the swimming pools link.
 Bear in mind that because pool water in Iceland doesn’t contain large amounts of chlorine as is common in most other countries, you must shower without a swimming costume before entering the pools and thoroughly wash the areas of your body marked on the signs by the showers.

-Sundhöllin Barónsstígur 45A 411 5350.
-Until construction on a new outdoor pool is complete, the 25m pool here is indoors.
-However there are two outdoor hot pots, plus single-sex nude sunbathing terraces – a veritable suntrap on warm days.
+There are two 25m pools here, one indoors and a new one outside.
+There are two outdoor hot pots, plus single-sex nude sunbathing terraces, too – a veritable suntrap on warm days.

 You’d be hard pushed to find another capital as diminutive as Reykjavík, and a leisurely walk of just an hour or two will take you around almost the entirety of the centre.
 Such smallness accounts for the city’s lack of contrasting and well-defined areas: for convenience, we’ve covered the northern and western side of Tjörnin lake first, then continued with sights on the eastern side.
 These areas are split neatly by the road, Lækjargata, which runs from the lake’s eastern border, past Reykjavík’s main square, Lækjartorg, and down towards the harbour.
 Even the few things of note further out from the centre can be reached in a few minutes on public transport.